Illinois / Lawrence County

 What is the weather like in Billet, IL year-round?

-Billet enjoys all four seasons, with warm summers peaking at 87°F and crisp winters dipping to 18°F. The area receives about 41 inches of rainfall annually and sees sunshine on roughly 58% of days, making for a classic Midwest climate.
+Billet experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 18°F. The area receives about 41 inches of rainfall annually and enjoys sunshine on 58% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 18°F